International School of Los Angeles: History

 Established in 1978, The school was initially called the College d'Etudes Françaises (CEF) and then the Lycée International de Los Angeles (LILA).
 In September 2015, the School officially changed its name to the International School of Los Angeles.
-Since the original founders (Monique Mickus, Jacques & Pierrette Gaspart) had French backgrounds, they chose the proven French educational system as the foundation for the School's curriculum.
+Since the original founders (Monique Mickus, Jacques & Pierrette Gaspart) had French backgrounds, they chose the French educational system as the foundation for the School's curriculum.
 Mme Christiane Bayet, mother of Monique Mickus, who was on the original Board of Trustees for the school and an educator herself, taught French, Latin and Philosophy when the school first opened.

 Co-founder Monique Mickus came from a long line of educators and was one of the first teachers when the school opened.
 Her great-grandfather, French historian and author Alphonse Aulard (1849-1928), held the chair of Professor of History of the French Revolution at the Sorbonne.
 He was also a co-founder of the Ligue des droits de l'homme and was president of the Mission Laïque from 1906 to 1912.
 Her grandfather, Albert Bayet (1880-1961) was Professor of Sociology at the Sorbonne and at the École pratique des hautes études.
 He too was a member of the Ligue des droits de l'homme and was president of the Ligue de l'enseignement from 1949 to 1959.
 He was president of the Fédération nationale de la presse libre during World War II and president of the Fédération nationale de la presse française following the war.

 Initially, the School had five students.
 They were the co-founders' children: Catherine Mickus, Elizabeth Mickus, Francis Mickus, Guylaine Gaspart, and Christelle Gaspart.
 By 1990, the student body had increased to 225 on three campuses.
 By 2001, there were 650 students on five campuses.